 ABSTRACT

-The present investigation was undertaken to assess the relationship between weather parameters and the development of early blight disease in tomato during the Rabi seasons of 2022–23 and 2023–24.
-The disease incidence was first observed on 5th February (90 days after transplanting), progressed rapidly from early to late March, and declined by the first week of April.
-Correlation analysis indicated that maximum temperature had a significant positive association with percent disease intensity, whereas relative humidity (both maximum and minimum) and rainfall exhibited positive but statistically non-significant relationships during both years of study.
-Multiple regression analysis revealed that the combined influence of temperature, relative humidity, and rainfall played a significant role in disease progression.
-The coefficient of determination (R²) ranged from 85.54% to 89.90% in 2022–23 and from 64.15% to 73.23% in 2023–24, suggesting that a substantial proportion of disease variability was explained by these environmental factors.
-Overall, the findings highlight the importance of meteorological parameters in predicting early blight dynamics and support the development of effective disease forecasting and management strategies.
+The present investigation was undertaken to assess the relationship between weather parameters and the development of early blight disease in tomatoes during the Rabi seasons of 2022–23 and 2023–24.
+Disease incidence was first observed on 5th February (90 days after transplanting), progressed rapidly from early to late March, and declined by the first week of April.
+Correlation analysis indicated that the maximum temperature had a significant positive association with percent disease intensity, whereas relative humidity (both maximum and minimum) and rainfall exhibited positive but statistically non-significant relationships during both years of the study.
+Multiple regression analysis revealed that the combined influence of temperature, relative humidity, and rainfall played a significant role in the disease progression.
+The coefficient of determination (R²) ranged from 85.54% to 89.90% in 2022–23 and from 64.15% to 73.23% in 2023–24, suggesting that a substantial proportion of the variability in disease incidence was explained by these environmental factors.
+Overall, the findings highlight the importance of meteorological parameters in predicting early blight dynamics and support the development of effective forecasting and management strategies.

 Keywords: Early blight, Tomato, Weather parameters, Disease intensity, Correlation analysis